-The Iranian nuclear agreement paves the way for a revival of the Iranian petrochemicals industry with export-led growth and significant demand from domestic consumer, automotive and construction sectors that are set for growth over the medium-term.
+The Iranian nuclear agreement paves the way for a revival of the Iranian petrochemicals industry, with export-led growth and significant demand from domestic consumer, automotive and construction sectors that are set for growth over the medium term.
 However, operational and political risk concerns will dampen the growth dividends from sanctions relief.

-The landmark Iranian nuclear agreement reached in Vienna on July 14 brings an end to 20 months of negotiations between Iran and the P5+1 powers (the US, Russia, China, France, the UK and Germany) and paves the way for the return of foreign companies into Iran as early as 2016.
-The sanctions easing process is far broader than previously understood and sets the stage for a return of Iranian crude in the global oil market by 2016, as well as a strong uptick in foreign investment.
+The landmark Iranian nuclear agreement reached in Vienna on July 14 brought an end to 20 months of negotiations between Iran and the P5+1 powers (the US, Russia, China, France, the UK and Germany) and paved the way for the return of foreign companies into Iran as early as 2016.
+In January 2016, the sanctions were lifted, creating the prospect of a return of Iranian crude in the global oil market as well as a strong uptick in foreign investment.
 Petrochemicals and petrochemicals-consuming industries will be the sectors that will benefit most.